An interdisciplinary approach for city planning

 What excites you about this program?

 Amy Kim (AK): The MEL in Urban Systems is doing something ambitious: bringing together professionals with diverse perspectives and backgrounds and asking them to think in a systems way rather than in terms of their individual specializations.
+Our students are not only trained to work with complex infrastructure systems but also to build the communication and business skills to take on key leadership roles in the future.

 This mindset is what is needed to work through the complex urban challenges that we don’t yet have solutions for, but so desperately need.